AKST/analysis-notebook/docs/design/build-system.md

      - In JS look for any instance of `import.meta.resolve` for static files, in many case it will be css, but it could also be a shader or something else.
+Point is make sure it is carried over into

      - In HTML look for files that, have a comment that fits this general layout `<!-- akst::bundle::meta output-path="..." -->`.